free-time-ltd/wedding-monorepo/README.md

 - Daily or weekly SQLite backup to S3
 - Decide on how you want gallery uploads
   - The whole infrastructure should be tagged as "wedding" so we can easily delete resources later
-  - AWS cognito for Krisi and I
+  - AWS cognito for Krisi and I - Should I though?
   - S3 bucket for image uploads
   - Github action to deploy backend to the VPS using deploy key
   - Figure out Vercel deployment (ezpz)